mnot/I-D/http-encryption-encoding/draft.md

 Content-Type: application/octet-stream (the most generic media type).

-3. If it is considered sensitive information and it is not possible to convey it elsewhere, encapsulate the HTTP message using the application/http media type {{xxxx}}, encrypting that as the payload of the "outer" message.
+3. If it is considered sensitive information and it is not possible to convey it elsewhere, encapsulate the HTTP message using the application/http media type {{RFC7230}}, encrypting that as the payload of the "outer" message.

 ## Poisoning Storage

-This mechanism only offers encryption of content; it does not perform authentication or authorization, which still needs to be performed (e.g., by HTTP authentication {{xxxxx}}).
+This mechanism only offers encryption of content; it does not perform authentication or authorization, which still needs to be performed (e.g., by HTTP authentication {{RFC7235}}).

 This is especially relevant when a HTTP PUT request is accepted by a server; if the request is unauthenticated, it becomes possible for a third party to deny service and/or poison the store.